Dildz/TVET-Systems--Logo-Training/PROJECT_FILES/LOGO!12-24RCE_BREAKOUT_BOARD/Understanding_Gates/AND_Gates/README.md

 ## 📊 Truth Tables for AND Gate Configurations

+*open the LOGO! project, copy these into a text editor & complete the truth tables*

 ### **2-Input AND Gate (B004 → Q1)**
 | I1 | I2 | Q1 |
 |----|----|----|